joshuanixi/gitskills/README.md

 Add  --no-ff  to merge branch

-Git is a free software
+Git is a free software---fix bug